For the elderly immigrant Southeast Asians in Richmond, VA

 I am half Viet and Chinese but culturally identify as fully Vietnamese.
 The Chinese half of my ancestry migrated from Fujian, China to Saigon, Vietnam where both of parents were until they fled during the Vietnam War.

-Thank you for surviving the Vietnam War so I could lead this program today.Naxuma was birthed to honor our cultural background & ancestral roots as it is a word holding all the letters for the Vietnamese word for spring season, mùa xuân.
+Thank you for surviving the Vietnam War and for all the sacrifices you've made for our family to be here today.Naxuma was birthed to honor our cultural background & ancestral roots as it is a word holding all the letters for the Vietnamese word for spring season, mùa xuân.
 Signifying a portal for new beginnings.-Michelle